-Radon isotopes 222, 220 and 219 are radioactive gases produced by the disintegration of radium isotopes 226, 224 and 223, which are decay products of uranium-238, thorium-232 and uranium-235 respectively, and are all found in the earth's crust.
-Solid elements, also radioactive, followed by stable lead are produced by radon disintegration^[1].
+Radon isotopes 222, 220 and 219 are radioactive gases produced by the disintegration of radium isotopes 226, 224 and 223, which are decay products of uranium-238, thorium-232 and uranium-235 respectively, and are all found in the earth's crust (see Annex A for further information).
+Solid elements, also radioactive, followed by stable lead are produced by radon disintegration[1].